Table of Contents

 WooCommerce is truly the most widely used WordPress eCommerce plugin: an impressive 93.72% of all WordPress shops are created with it.

-Many WordPress theme providers build their templates with pre-designed WooCommerce shop pages and WooCommerce team themselves offer an official framework of eCommerce themes built specifically to be 100% compatible with the plugin.
+Many WordPress theme providers build their templates with pre-designed WooCommerce shop pages and the WooCommerce team themselves offers an official framework of eCommerce themes built specifically to be 100% compatible with the plugin.
 The core Storefront theme is free, while its child themes dedicated to specific industries are premium.

 All this rightfully makes WooCommerce an ultimate turnkey solution to start selling online without hassle.

-- Products: Supported product types are: simple or grouped physical products (the ones that do require shipping), virtual (the ones that do not require shipping), physical and digital variants of the same product, downloadable, affiliate (adding affiliate links to external websites where the products are sold), variable products (e.g. varied in sizes, colours, etc.) and dropshipping option.
+- Products: Supported product types are: simple or grouped physical products (the ones that do require shipping), virtual (the ones that do not require shipping), physical and digital variants of the same product, downloadable, affiliate (adding affiliate links to external websites where the products are sold), variable products (e.g. varied in sizes, colors, etc.) and drop shipping option.
 Managing taxes is possible too.

-- Payment gateways: PayPal, Check Payments, Direct Bank Transfer, Cash on Delivery, Stripe and Klarna Payments are available in free version.
+- Payment gateways: PayPal, Check Payments, Direct Bank Transfer, Cash on Delivery, Stripe, and Klarna Payments are available in the free version.
 Other payment gateways, including region-specific ones, are obtained via add-ons.